Chart Color Schemes

 Infrastructure

-Blacktown (East) - Kings Park has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Blacktown (East) - Kings Park has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 24 projects likely influencing the region.
-Notable initiatives include Blacktown and Mount Druitt Hospitals Expansion Stage 2, Dara Blacktown, Blacktown Aquatic Centre Masterplan, and Blacktown Quarter.
-The following list details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified 24 such projects that could impact the region.
+Notable ones include Blacktown and Mount Druitt Hospitals Expansion Stage 2, Dara Blacktown, Blacktown Aquatic Centre Masterplan, and Blacktown Quarter.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.